Online Bachelor's Degree in Office Technology

 |Career Options||Administrative service manager, office support worker, executive secretary|

 The courses that you take will focus on using technology to improve performance and efficiency in the office.
 Examples include the following:

 - Web design

 In addition to taking online classes, some schools may offer you the option of completing an internship.
 While internships cannot be completed online, they're beneficial because they allow you to practice your skills in a guided environment.

 What Are the Benefits of Online Degrees?

 Online degree programs offer several advantages over traditional on-campus programs.
 One is the flexibility in the time course towards completing your degree.
 While traditional programs usually require you to finish your degree in a certain period of time, online programs are tailored to individuals who are working and therefore offer you more time to complete your degree if you need it.
 Another benefit is that the online courses themselves are tailored for individuals with a busy schedule.
 Online courses usually include a course website where lectures and other course materials are posted so you can access the material any time of day that is convenient to you.

 You should make sure that you possess the technical capabilities, such as a current operating system, Internet access and proper software, before you sign up for a program.
 One other thing you should check is that the school you are applying for is accredited, because some online programs are offered by unaccredited schools.
 You can check this through an organization, such as the National Center for Education Statistics.

 What Will My Future Look Like?

 You have several career options open to you once you have earned your degree.
-The following is a list of careers and their median annual salaries provided by the U.S. Bureau for Labor Statistics (www.bls.gov) that you may qualify for with your degree:
+The following is a list of careers and their median annual salaries in 2014 provided by the U.S. Bureau of Labor Statistics (www.bls.gov) that you may qualify for with your degree: